 Terry’s Travel Tips:

 Be prepared: Footwear makes a difference.
 Don’t be like the cruise ship passengers who tried to do it in flip-flops — guaranteed fail!
-Athletic shoes with treads, or these cool hiking shoes from the makers of Salomon ski boots, will help you navigate the slippery gravel.
+Athletic shoes or hiking shoes with treads will help you navigate the slippery gravel.

 Travel light: On hikes like this, I prefer not to lug heavy camera gear.
 My compact Panasonic Lumix point-and-shoot camera captured the wide-angle views as well as the low-light interior of Our Lady of Health.
 It freed up space in my backpack for useful stuff like water bottles and sunscreen.